avibrown/playtronica-tools/README.md

 quantize          # Boolean value indicating whether to quantize or not
 ```

-The user should place (up to) 16 samples in the samples folder.
+The user should place 16 samples in the samples folder.
 The names are irrelevant, as long as the file types are `.mp3` or `.wav`.

 The samples will be loaded from the "bottom up", starting with the connection marked C1 and upward.
 Currently there is no support for specifying which connection will play a particular sample.

-Hit space at any time to exit session.
+Hit space at any time to end session.